Have you wondered where to stay in Bali for digital nomads, and come across many suggesting Canggu?

 - Berawa and Echo Beach

-Batu Bolong is Canggu’s most vibrant neighbourhood packed with hipster cafes, chic shops, beach bars and restaurants.
+Batu Bolong is Canggu’s most vibrant neighborhood packed with hipster cafes, chic shops, beach bars, and restaurants.

 The best cafes in Canggu are mostly located here.